Brian Ashby: Episcopacy

 Ashby was consecrated Bishop at the age of 41 (one of the youngest bishops to take office) on 5 August 1964 in the Cathedral of the Blessed Sacrament, Christchurch by Archbishop McKeefry of Wellington and the co-consecrators Archbishop Liston of Auckland and Bishop Snedden (Auxiliary Bishop of Wellington).
 Ashby attended the last sessions of the Second Vatican Council, an experience which placed him in an optimum position to help steer the New Zealand church through the difficult transition times following the Council.
 He tried to renew diocesan structures and he placed great emphasis on making himself accessible to his people.

 Ashby became the leading Catholic figure in the area of ecumenism.
 His work in this area was recognised in 1983 when Pope John Paul II appointed him to the Vatican Secretariat for the Promotion of Christian Unity.
 In 1983, Ashby was also the first New Zealand bishop to be appointed a member of the second Anglican-Roman Catholic International Commission, and was also chairman of the New Zealand Catholic Ecumenical Commission.
 He was the first Catholic bishop to preach in an Anglican cathedral in New Zealand and maintained an enduring personal friendship with the Anglican Bishop of Christchurch Bishop Pyatt.

 Ashby was the first New Zealand bishop to implement church sanctuary alterations in the wake of the second Vatican Council.
-The alterations introduced into the Cathedral of the Blessed Sacramant were controversial but Ashby insisted that they followed the Council decrees.
+The alterations introduced into the Cathedral of the Blessed Sacrament were controversial but Ashby insisted that they followed the Council decrees.
+In Christchurch, he was pivotal in enabling the construction of the Our Lady of Victories Church in 1968, designed by Charles Thomas to embrace the spirit of Vatican II.

 Social justice concerns

 Ashby had the role of visionary in the Catholic hierarchy and he became a significant leader in Church and community affairs.
-His youth, energy and charisma enabled him to take the lead on social justice issues, particularly those involving Māori-Pakeha relations, overseas aid and sporting contacts with South Africa (which he visited, to see for himself the consequences of Apartheid) Both he and his friend, Bishop Pyatt were outspoken critics of the 1981 Springbok Rugby Tour.
+His youth, energy and charisma enabled him to take the lead on social justice issues, particularly those involving Māori-Pākehā relations, overseas aid and sporting contacts with South Africa (which he visited, to see for himself the consequences of Apartheid) Both he and his friend, Bishop Pyatt were outspoken critics of the 1981 Springbok Rugby Tour.
 The effect of Ashby's leadership was visible in 1981, when scarcely a priest in his diocese supported the tour.

 Ashby also headed the New Zealand Catholic Commission for Evangelisation, Justice and Development which gave money to HART (Halt All Racist Tours) in 1981 and later to the Waitangi Action Committee.
 Both donations brought criticism and debate within the Church.
 Ashby's services to the community were recognised when he was awarded the Queen Elizabeth II Silver Jubilee Medal in 1977, and appointed a Commander of the Order of the British Empire in the 1985 Queen's Birthday Honours.
 Ashby said that he was a peaceful man but that he "owed it to my integrity to take the stands that I have taken".